MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityDamageSource.md

 author: jakeshirley
 ms.author: jashir
 ms.prod: gaming
-title: minecraft/server.RawMessage Interface
+title: minecraft/server.EntityDamageSource Interface
-description: Contents of the @minecraft/server.RawMessage class.
+description: Contents of the @minecraft/server.EntityDamageSource class.
 ---
-# RawMessage Interface
+# EntityDamageSource Interface
 >[!IMPORTANT]
 >These APIs are experimental as part of the Beta APIs experiment.
 As with all experiments, you may see changes in functionality in updated Minecraft versions.
 Check the Minecraft Changelog for details on any changes to Beta APIs.
 Where possible, this documentation reflects the latest updates to APIs in Minecraft beta versions.
 > [!CAUTION]